Sv443-Network/UserUtils/README.md

 class MyClass extends NanoEmitter<MyEventMap> {
   constructor() {
     super({
-      // allow emitting events from outside the class
+      // allow emitting events from outside the class:
       publicEmit: true,
     });

-    this.once("baz", (qux) => {
+    // the class can also listen to its own events: this.once("baz", (qux) => {
       console.log("baz event (inside, once):", qux);
     });
   }

   public doStuff() {
-    this.emit("foo", "hello");
+    // any call to the public emit() method, even when inside the own class, won't work if publicEmit is set to false: this.emit("foo", "hello");
     this.emit("baz", 42);
     this.emit("foo", "world");
-    this.emit("baz", 69);
+    // this one will always work when used inside the class and functions identically: this.events.emit("baz", 69);
   }
 }

 const myInstance = new MyClass();
 myInstance.doStuff();

-myInstance.on("foo", (bar) => {
+// listeners attached with on() can be called multiple times: myInstance.on("foo", (bar) => {
   console.log("foo event (outside):", bar);
 });

+// throws a TS error since `events` is protected: myInstance.events.emit("foo", "hello");

-// only works if publicEmit is set to true myInstance.emit("baz", "hello from the outside");
+// only works if publicEmit is set to true: myInstance.emit("baz", "hello from the outside");

+// remove all listeners:
 myInstance.unsubscribeAll();
 ```
 </details>